Mustaphaj-git/ccr-examples/slurm/2_ApplicationSpecific/LAMMPS/README.md

 LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) is an open-source molecular dynamics software package used to simulate materials, biomolecules, polymers, and other particle-based systems.

-Provided in this repository is a [Slurm script](./slurm_LAMMPS_example.bash) that can be used as a starting point for running LAMMPS simulations on CCR's clusters.
+Provided in this repository is a [Slurm script](./slurm_LAMMPS_example.bash) and a small [LAMMPS input file](./in.lammps) that can be used as a starting point for running LAMMPS simulations on CCR's clusters.

 ## How to use

-The provided example does not include any input data by default.
-This is intentional, so users can customize the workflow and run simulations with their own input files while becoming familiar with LAMMPS.

-The example script loads the required compiler, MPI, and LAMMPS modules before running the simulation.

-Replace the example input filename (`in.lammps`) in the Slurm script with the name of your own LAMMPS input file before submitting your job.
+The provided input file runs a small Lennard-Jones particle simulation.
+It is intended only as a quick test to demonstrate how to submit and run a LAMMPS job on CCR.

+Keep the Slurm script and input file in the same working directory.
+Before submitting the job, replace the placeholders in the Slurm script with values appropriate for your CCR account and allocation.

 Submit the job using: